 Disclosure – This post contains Amazon affiliate links.
 As an affiliate, I earn a commission on qualifying purchases.
-In addition, some of the brands below may have provided samples now or in the past.
+In addition, some of the brands below provided samples now or in the past.

 Short on time?
 My #1 gift recommendation on this list is the Trailheads Women’s Trailblazer Ponytail Hat!
 It is the BEST for winter running, keeping your ears warm and your head snug while still letting you keep your hair up.